 Washed your face with an exfoliating face scrub recently?
-Brushed your teeth with some smooth mint toothpaste?
-Unfortunately then, you may have unknowingly used a product containing gross, polluting plastic.
-Although we’re often made to believe these products are good for us, both beauty experts and ethical campaigners are criticising the use of tiny pieces of plastic called microbeads.
+Brushed your teeth with some smooth minty toothpaste?
+Unfortunately then, you may have unknowingly smothered gross, polluting plastic on your body.
+While fancy adverts lead us to believe these products are good for us - both beauty experts and ethical campaigners are now criticising the inclusion of tiny pieces of plastic called microbeads.

-Why does this matter?
+Why should you care about microbeads?
 Well, there’s already tonnes of plastic swirling around our beautiful oceans - bottle tops, plastic bags and lots more.
 In fact, about 8 million tonnes of plastic enters the oceans every year.
 These kinds of things end up in the stomachs of seabirds, whales, turtles and other marine life.
-They can them come back to haunt us too, in the fish that some of us eat.
-Microbeads are unable to be filtered by our sewage systems, meaning they create a high level of ocean pollution.
+Microbeads are a particuarly annoying culprit - they're so small they are unable to be filtered by our sewage systems and pollute our oceans no end.

-Ocean plastic does not disappear by itself, so for every bit that ends up in the ocean, means more cleaning up to be done - with much of it impossible to tackle at all.
+Ocean plastic does not disappear by itself, so for every bit that ends up in the ocean, it means more cleaning up - with much of it impossible to tackle at all.
 Not to mention that if you eat fish some of this plastic could end up on your dinner plate - yum.

-But campaigners are making more and more progress when it comes to plastic - just look at the plastic bag charge implemented in the UK this year.
-When it comes to microbeads, President Obama has just outlawed them - and so has the Canadian government.
-That’s why we’re hoping that David Cameron will decide to follow in their footsteps and cut down on the disgusting plastic filling our oceans.
+But the tide is turning against unnecessary plastic - just look at the plastic bag charge implemented in the UK this year.
+There's progress too when it comes to microbeads, President Obama has just outlawed them - and so has the Canadian government.
+Now we’re hoping that David Cameron will decide to follow in their footsteps and cut down on the disgusting plastic filling our oceans.

-Here’s a quick-run down of what you need to know:
+Here’s a quick-run down of what you need to know about microbeads:

 How do they affect the ocean?
-Microbeads are tiny, and may seem harmless, but 100,000 microbeads are washed down the sink with the single application of some products, ending up in the sea, up the food chain.
+Microbeads are tiny, and may seem harmless, but 100,000 microbeads are washed down the sink with a single application of some products, ending up in the sea and the food chain.

 Where do they end up?
 New scientific research is continuing to find more and more examples of plastic inside all kinds of sealife.
 But it’s not just marine life, a recent study showed that 90 per cent of birds have plastic in their stomachs too!
-Microbeads end up in humans through toothpaste and if you eat seafood that has ingested microplastics and the toxins that come with them.
+Microbeads end up in humans through toothpaste and through eating seafood that has ingested microplastics and the toxins that come with them.
 Check out this really useful infographic to find out more.